rochiecuevas/VBA-Stocks/README.md

         RowFirst = Range("A1:A" & LastRow).Find(What:=ticker, LookAt:=xlWhole, SearchDirection:=xlNext, MatchCase:=False).Row
         RowLast = Range("A1:A" & LastRow).Find(What:=ticker, LookAt:=xlWhole, SearchDirection:=xlPrevious, MatchCase:=False).Row

-Assuming that trading started on the first time the ticker occurred in Column A, then determining the value of each ticker at on the year's first (year_open) and last trading day (year_close) was done using this code:
+Assuming that trading started on the first time the ticker occurred in Column A, then determining the value of each ticker on the year's first (year_open) and last trading day (year_close) was done using this code:

         ' Determine stock value on first day opening and last day closing year_open = Cells(RowFirst, 3).Value
         year_close = Cells(RowLast, 6).Value

-Yearly change (yearly_change) per ticker was calculated based on the opening value on the first day and the closing value on the last day.
+Yearly change (yearly_change, Column K) per ticker was calculated based on the opening value on the first day and the closing value on the last day.
 To ease in differentiating negative and positive changes, each cell of yearly_change values was colour-filled as follows: negative changes were red (3) and positive changes were green (4).
 Cells with yearly_change = 0 were kept uncoloured.

           yearly_change = year_close - year_open